ome/ome-contributing/OMEROfigure.rst

 Layout of image panels, paper setup
 ============================================================

 #.
-Add several images (all same width & height) to a new Figure.
+Add several images (all same width and height) to a new Figure.

    - |C| that when you paste a non-existent ID or URL, you get a warning message
    - |C| that added panels are laid out as a grid that fills the width of the paper and all are selected.